-The Warren Anatomical Museum is one of the last surviving anatomy and pathology museums associated with a medical school in the United States.
-The museum was founded in 1847 by Harvard Medical School anatomist and surgeon John Collins Warren in order to teach Harvard Medical School students anatomy.
-The Warren was designed and implemented to preserve, classify and make accessible the biologic and artificial preparations and models critical for the education of these 19th- and early 20th-century physicians.
-Until 1999 the Warren was housed in the Department of Anatomy and Cell Biology, when it was transferred into the Countway Library's Center for the History of Medicine.
+The Warren Anatomical Museum is one of the last surviving anatomy and pathology museum collections in the United States.
+In 1847, Harvard anatomist and surgeon John Collins Warren founded the Museum to preserve and classify specimens and models needed for teaching.
+Until 1999, the Museum was in the Department of Anatomy and Cell Biology.
+It is now an integral part of the Countway Library's Center for the History of Medicine.